Local contact homology and applications: Local contact homology

-The proof is entirely analogous to those of Lemma~\ref{lemma_finite_d} or Lemma~\ref{lemma_finite_chain} and will be omitted.
-We need automatic energy bounds for elements in $\F(\{\bar J_t\},K,\gamma)$, which is achieved by Lemma~\ref{lemma_nearby_cylinders} in view of the special form of our small perturbations of the data $(\H,J)$ and by the properties of $\Omega$.
+The proof is entirely analogous to that of Lemma~\ref{lemma_finite_d} and will be omitted.
+We need automatic energy bounds for elements in $\F(\{\jbar_\tau\},K,\gamma)$, which is guaranteed by Lemma~\ref{lemma_nearby_cylinders} in view of the special form of our small perturbations of the data $(\H,J)$ and by the properties of $\Omega$.